oracle/opengrok/Developer-intro.md

 #### Deploy `.war` directly

-Run command `mvn package -DskipTests` which will create a release as in the [releases page](https://github.com/oracle/opengrok/releases).
+Run command `./mvnw package -DskipTests` which will create a release as in the [releases page](https://github.com/oracle/opengrok/releases).
 This release can be found in the `distribution/target` directory with file name `opengrok-{version}.tar.gz`.
 Unzip the file by `tar xvf opengrok-{version}.tar.gz`.
 The `.war` file is located in `opengrok-{version}/lib/source.war`.
 You can copy this file to the web applications directory of your application server (e.g. `webapps` for Tomcat).
 Or you can use different means specific to application servers (e.g. Tomcat Manager).

 #### Use Tomcat Maven plugin